openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   the deployment.
 The value of this attribute is intended to be implementation specific in meaning.

+- `enabled` (boolean)

+  Setting this value to `false` prevents the endpoint from appearing in the service catalog.

 Example entity:

     {
         "endpoint": {
+            "enabled": true,
             "id": "6fedc0",
             "interface": "internal",
             "links": {